Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

-- NMS is a possibly fatal syndrome that can be caused by carbidopa/levodopa.
+- Neuroleptic malignant syndrome (NMS) is a possibly fatal syndrome that has happened when carbidopa/levodopa was stopped all of a sudden.
+NMS has also happened when the dose of carbidopa/levodopa was lowered.
 Symptoms may include fever; stiff muscles; confusion; abnormal thinking; fast or irregular heartbeat; and sweating.
 Contact your doctor at once if you have any of these symptoms.

 - Patients with Parkinson disease may have an increased risk of developing a certain type of skin cancer (melanoma).
 It is not known if carbidopa/levodopa also increases the risk of melanoma.
 You may need to have skin exams while you are using carbidopa/levodopa.
 Tell your doctor if you notice any unusual skin growths or a change in the appearance of a mole.
 Discuss any questions or concerns with your doctor.

 - Some people have experienced new, unusual, or increased urges (eg, gambling, sexual urges) while taking carbidopa/levodopa.
 Tell your doctor right away if you notice such effects.

 - Have your eye pressure checked as you have been told by your doctor.
 Talk with your doctor.